mtab3000/stonks/README.md

 # Big Audrey: Quiet internet content on HD epaper.

 Big Audrey pulls the stuff that you've told it you're intersted in from the internet, then displays it in pleasingly crispy fonts on a 6 inch HD epaper screen.
-The script currently randomly chooses from 5 options:
+The script currently randomly chooses from 5 functions:

 - Quote (from [r/quotes](https://reddit.com/r/quotes))
 - Word of the Day (from [wordsmith.org](https://wordsmith.org))